 We love chocolate cake with vanilla frosting (you’ll get the frosting next week).
 I make chocolate cake or brownies a lot, frankly — at least compared to the other treats I make.
 But this one was better than most — rich but not overpowering, sweet but not too sweet, and moist and yummy all around.
 Everyone liked it.

 For a real “treat,” use unbleached white flour (I’ve used it a bit recently because I keep forgetting to sprout some wheat…must get on that).
 For a healthier treat, use sprouted.
 It changes the texture only slightly.
-Top it with whipped cream, chocolate sauce, fresh fruit — or wait until next week to try it so you can use real buttercream (which uses no powdered sugar at all!).
+Top it with whipped cream, chocolate sauce, fresh fruit — or use real buttercream (which uses no powdered sugar at all!).

 - 1 c. butter, softened